awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 }
 ```

-## Put a policy on your Outposts access point<a name="S3OutpostsPutAccessPointPolicyJava"></a>
+## Put a policy on your S3 on Outposts access point<a name="S3OutpostsPutAccessPointPolicyJava"></a>

-The following SDK for Java example puts policy for an Outposts bucket\.
+The following SDK for Java example puts a policy on an Outposts access point\.

 ```
 import com.amazonaws.services.s3control.model.*;